hiimbex/create-pr-on-install/blog.md

-## Create PR On Installation of a GitHub App
+# Quickstart: Getting started with Git Data

+## Introduction

 GitHub Apps are a way for developers using GitHub to create custom workflows using GitHub’s REST and GraphQl APIs, while maintaining granular permissions.

 One popular platform for building GitHub Apps is Probot, an open source framework that handles everything from authentication to webhooks for you.

 One problem that the Probot community faces is creating configuration settings for GitHub Apps to be customized on a per-repository basis.
 In order to solve this problem, we started using